Erroll Garner: Piano career

 Garner moved to New York City in 1944.
 He briefly worked with the bassist Slam Stewart, and although not a bebop musician per se, in 1947 played with Charlie Parker on the "Cool Blues" session.
-Although his admission to the Pittsburgh music union initially was refused because of his inability to read music, the union relented in 1956 and made him an honorary member.
-Garner is credited with a superb musical memory.
-After attending a concert by Russian classical pianist Emil Gilels, Garner returned to his apartment and was able to play a large portion of the performed music by memory.
+Although Garner's admission to the Pittsburgh music union initially was refused because of his inability to read music, the union relented in 1956 and made him an honorary member.
+He is credited with having had a superb musical memory.
+After attending a concert by Russian classical pianist Emil Gilels, Garner returned to his apartment and was able to play a large portion of the performed music by heart.

 Columbia Records Lawsuit

-Garner sued Columbia Records in 1960 for breach of contract after Columbia released several recordings without Garner's consent.
-Garner had signed a five-year deal with Columbia in 1956, which contained an unprecedented clause (negotiated with the aid of manager Martha Glaser) giving Garner the right to approve the release of any of his recorded music.
-After three years of litigation, during which time Columbia continued to release Garner recordings against his will, the New York State Supreme Court ruled in Garner's favor in a landmark decision with regard to artist's rights, and Columbia paid Garner a substantial settlement and recalled all of the unauthorized records from its distributors.
+Garner sued Columbia Records in 1960 for breach of contract after they released several recordings without his consent.
+He had signed a five-year deal with Columbia in 1956, which contained an unprecedented clause (negotiated with the aid of manager Martha Glaser) giving Garner the right to approve the release of any of his recorded music.
+After three years of litigation, during which time Columbia continued to release Garner recordings against his will, the New York State Supreme Court ruled in Garner's favor in a landmark decision with regard to artists' rights, and Columbia paid Garner a substantial settlement and recalled all of the unauthorized records from its distributors.

-Martha Glaser

-Garner was managed by Martha Glaser from 1950 until his death in 1977, with a period of this time as her only client.
+Personal life